vdye/git/README.md

 ### Other Ubuntu/Debian distributions

-Please use the most recent
+On newer distributions*, you may use the most recent [`.deb` package](https://github.com/microsoft/git/releases).
-[`.deb` package](https://github.com/microsoft/git/releases).
 For example, you can download a specific version as follows: